chirpradio/chirpradio-archiver/README.md

     cd chirpradio-archiver/
     go run archiver.go -url=http://chirpradio.org/stream -dest=/path/to/archives

+This will write archive files like the following example:

+    /path/to/archives/2015/09/chirpradio_2015-09-21_000000.mp3

+Any non-existing timestamp directories will be created.

 ## Architecture

 This program utilizes goroutines for robust and precise archiving.
 Here are some